xcap2000/data-tools/Readme.md

 Implement log, allow.
 Maybe use sqlite with compressed database to hold data and/or to hold configuration, job information.

 Add command line interface and Console UI support like ncurses.

+Detect when OS is going to restart, resume all jobs, restart jobs if applications is setup to start with windows/user logon.

+Allow users to define how many jobs run at the same time as well allow the user to reorder, i.e. If we allow 3 tasks at the same time if we exchange order 4 to 3, 3 job is paused and 4 job is resumed.